 Leaving my Mountain View, California neighborhood, I turned onto the El Camino Real, the commercial thoroughfare connecting the peninsula cities from San Francisco to San Jose.
 As I drove among the congestion, I mused about life, my life.

-I was a poor a girl, taught by Catholic nuns, was going to be one!
-I was on my way home from Notre Dame high school when hubby stopped me.
+I was a poor girl, educated by Catholic nuns, was going to be one!
+It was on my way home from Notre Dame High School when he stopped me.
 He blocked the sidewalk as I walked home from my bus stop.
-I was, only 16, an Asian, he five years older, a white.
+I was, only 16, Asian, he five years older, white.

-Engaged with parent’s acquiescence on my seventeenth birthday, I’d given my underage consent, for security, to escape a dysfunctional family, because I didn’t know how to say no. Engaged, he assumed control, ensured my virginity on the altar.
-A year later, we married, me just turned eighteen, he twenty-three.
+Engaged with parent’s acquiescence on my seventeenth birthday, I gave my underage marriage consent, for security, to escape a dysfunctional family, because I didn't know how to say no. Engaged, he assumed control, ensured my virginity on the altar.
+A year later, we married, I just turned eighteen, he twenty-three.

-I’ve never known another.
+I’ve never known another man.
 Now 25, I’m meeting my first real date.
 I’m being me, at last.

-Conversing with myself between stop lights, I rewrote my personal history to justify meeting a man, a man not my husband.
+Conversing with myself between stoplights, I rewrote my personal history to justify meeting a man not my husband.

-Approaching Michael’s restaurant in Sunnyvale, however, my rationalized confidence dissipated, replaced with timid reality and worry.
+Approaching Michael’s restaurant in Sunnyvale, our meeting place, however, my rationalized confidence dissipated, replaced with timid reality.

-I’m risking my marriage, family, my safe world.
+I’m risking my marriage, family, my world.
 I should go home.

 Familiar with the restaurant from driving past, I’d never eaten there.
 Its outside decor proclaimed it too upscale for our family budget.
 Going in was entering unfamiliar terrain, economic, social and moral.